gboehl/dynare/doc/manual/source/reporting.rst

         graphed line(s).
 'L'`` means that there is an axis to the left and bottom of the graphed line(s).
 Default: ```box'``.

-    .. option:: graphDirName, STRING
+    .. option:: graphDirName, FILENAME

         The name of the folder in which to store this figure.
+Directory given is relative to the `directory` option of the report class.
 Default:
         ``tmpRepDir``.

     .. option:: graphName, STRING